-Application for change of project or extension of ongoing projects that were started before July 2018, must be submitted via a form on helsedata.no.
+Application for project changes or extension of ongoing projects, must be submitted via a form on helsedata.no.

 The following must be attached to the change application:

-- Information on legal basis for treatment according to Articles 6 and 9 of the GDPR.
+Information about the legal basis for using the data in accordance with Articles 6 and 9 of the GDPR

 A possible change could mean that a new agreement must be entered into with MoBa or that a new decision letter is issued.

-For minor project changes in projects started after July 2018, contact for guidance.
+For minor project changes, contact firstname.lastname@example.org for guidance.

 Indication of source when publishing